mu-majid/gatsby-blog/src/markdown-pages/k8s-docker-notes.md

   * Ingress services internally uses `load-balancer` service type.

-  * Some features likes sticky sessions, would be challenging if we chose to use a normal load balancer with a normal nginx deployment instead of a an ingress deployment.
+  * Some features like sticky sessions, would be challenging if we chose to use a normal load balancer with a normal nginx deployment instead of a an ingress deployment.

   * More on [Ingress-nginx](https://www.joyfulbikeshedding.com/blog/2018-03-26-studying-the-kubernetes-ingress-system.html)